priyanka-111-droid/100daysofcode/Day016/OOPtheory.md

         car=CarBlueprint()

 * car is object
-* CarBlueprint is class(use first letter capitalized(pascal case) for class name to differentiate from variables)
+* CarBlueprint is class(use first letter of each WORD capitalized(pascal case) for class name to differentiate from variables)
 * set car equal to CarBlueprint and put () at the end to activate construction of object from blueprint.

 # How to access object's attributes and methods?